April Crown Tourney will take place outside the city of Turku, at the Ahtela Youth Center (street address Ahtelantie 21).

 The site has limited handicap access.
 The feast hall and one of the accommodation buildings have ramps and indoor handicap toilets, but there’s some distance between these buildings.
 If you cannot walk the distance, it is possible to drive by car almost door-to-door between accommodation and feast hall.

 All the other accommodation buildings have a some steps and from the cabins one has to take a short walk outdoors to get to a toilet (an indoors WC in a heated building).
-The saunas are accessed by a narrow bath, but the handicap-friendly accommodation building has showers.
+The handicap-friendly accommodation building has showers.

 The center of the activity will be the large dining hall building with a good-sized kitchen and a cloak room with several toilets (+ 1 toilet with handicap access) as well as coat racks and space for outdoor shoes.
 This is also were the troll will be.
 The cloakroom has lots of handy hooks for hanging up things you want to leave at the feast hall.